Marsupial Mammals

 Photo: Marsupial (Kangaroo) with baby in pouch

 There are 334 species of marsupials worldwide.
 Of these, 234 live in Australia and New Guinea, while the remainder are in the Americas.
-The largest marsupial is the red kangaroo, which can reach up to 2.1 meters in height, whereas the smallest is the long-tailed planigale, measuring just 55-65 mm in length and weighing less than 5 grams.
+The largest is the red kangaroo, which can grow to 2.1 meters in height, whereas the smallest is the long-tailed planigale, which measure just 55-65 mm in length and weighing less than 5 grams.
 North American marsupials, predominantly opossums, are generally smaller and less diverse than their Australian relatives.
-Marsupials maintain a body temperature of around 35°C, which is approximately 3°C lower than that of placental mammals, and have basal metabolic rates that are about 30% lower.
-They develop only one set of teeth during their lifetime and often have more teeth overall than placental mammals.

 Most marsupials are nocturnal, meaning they are active at night to avoid daytime heat, predators, and competition for food.
 Exceptions include the numbat and musky rat-kangaroo, which forage during the day.
-Typically solitary, marsupials lack permanent social structures, although some, like kangaroos and wallabies, form loose groups called "mobs" for grazing.
-These mobs lack cohesive leadership.
-The lesser gliders (Petaurus) are an exception, forming more defined social groupings.

 Interestingly, while most marsupials can swim, there is only one genuinely marine marsupial: the yapok, or water opossum, found in South America.
 No aquatic marsupials are native to Australia.